 Matching the images which you bring together in a composite is very important.
-Colour, tone and saturation need to match, otherwise the images look wrong, and look like they have just been plonked together, rather than belonging together in a believable way.
+Colours, colour temperature, brightness and saturation need to match, otherwise the images look wrong, and look like they have just been plonked together, rather than belonging together in a believable way.

 Always match the subject to the background, as the background sets the scene for the lighting, which should also be correct on the subject.
 (Ref).

 Check Layers are temporary layers you can use to match the characteristics of two images, such as colour, saturation and luminosity, so that the two images blend together seamlessly.

 A Solarise Check Layer shows up every tiny imperfection in an image by magnifying detail.
 (Ref).

 Matching the brightness (luminosity) of the foreground to that of the background is the first thing to do.
 This can be done by eye with an Adjustment Level such as Curves or Levels.
 Using a Luminosity Check Layer will show how close you have achieved a balance.

 A Luminosity Check Layer shows up inconsistencies in Luminosity (Brightness) between different parts of the image.

 To create one, make a Solid Colour Adjustment Layer using any colour with Saturation of 0 and change the Blend Mode to Colour.
 (Ref, Ref).